 Start the Accommodation Process Early

 Make your appointment well in advance.
 Your documentation will need to be reviewed by the TAO staff after your intake appointment and approved.
-You may want accommodations for the placement tests or to request books in alternate format; this process can take up to six (6) weeks.
+You may want accommodations for the placement tests or to request books in alternate formats; this process can take up to six (6) weeks.
 The TAO Representative will authorize accommodations based on your documentation and intake information.

 Give Accommodation Letters to your Professors